Challenge Yourself, Transform Your Life

 I want to throw out an idea to you:

-There’s a stereotype of the 40-something adult that tells us we go through something called the “midlife crisis.”
+There’s a stereotype of the 40-to-50-something adult that tells us we go through something called the “midlife crisis.”
 It sort of makes sense in our modern society – with a culture that is so focused on the young, we begin to feel our age, and want to do things to recapture our youth.
 We’re not all that far removed from our twenties, in reality, and many times we don’t feel to be in our fifth decade.